DOI-USGS/ISIS3/Public-Release-Process.md

     * alpha - from the dev branch (not yet available)
     * beta - release candidate RC
     * stable - stable public release
 * Update the isis/CMakeLists.txt file to reflect the proper version number, release date, and release stage.
+NOTE: Do not add the _RC#
 * Until the build process is updated to pull from github tarballs, update the recipe/meta.yaml at this stage as well:
     * build number: should be set to 0
     * The version should be the version of ISIS you are building.
 Refer [here](https://semver.org/) for information on semantic versioning.